 Dinner Rock was the site of a a tragic accident on the night of October 11, 1947.
-The MV Gulf Stream, a 145-foot passenger in service for Gulf Lines Ltd., was en route from Vancouver to Lund when it drifted off course in poor weather conditions and collided with Dinner Rock Island.
+The MV Gulf Stream, a 145-foot passenger vessel in service for Gulf Lines Ltd., was on route from Vancouver to Lund when it drifted off course in poor weather conditions and collided with Dinner Rock Island.
 The lives of three children and two women were lost in the accident.
 The vessel hit the rock with such force that it slid up onto the steep shore where it rolled over and partially sank.

 .